22 Nov Catch Up by the Coffee Machine – Henry Manley-Cooper

-Henry sat down with Marketing Co-ordinator, Roshini Lal, to discuss various questions – from what his resolutions are to what motivated him to pursue a career focused on development finance.
+In this Catch Up by the Coffee Machine with Henry Manley-Cooper, he sat down with Marketing Co-ordinator, Roshini Lal, to discuss various questions – from what his resolutions are to what motivated him to pursue a career focused on development finance.

 1. What made you want to pursue a career in property funding?

 H: After completing my undergraduate degree, I did some work experience with a chartered surveyor where I was able to meet directly with clients.
 This inspired me to get my MSc in Real Estate Finance and then actively pursue my career in development finance.